-Jenny Chan is Associate Professor of Sociology at the Hong Kong Polytechnic University.
-She is the co-author, with Mark Selden and Pun Ngai, of Dying for an iPhone: Apple, Foxconn, and the Lives of China’s Workers (Haymarket Books and Pluto Press, 2020; translated into Korean by Narumbooks, 2021).
-She also serves as Vice-President (2018–present) of the International Sociological Association’s Research Committee on Labour Movements.
-Her current research on informal employment and logistics labour platforms is funded by the Chiang Ching-kuo Foundation and the East and Inner Asia Council of the Association for Asian Studies.
+Jenny Chan is an Associate Professor of Sociology at the Hong Kong Polytechnic University.
+She is the co-author, with Mark Selden and Pun Ngai, of Dying for an iPhone: Apple, Foxconn, and the Lives of China’s Workers (Haymarket Books & Pluto Press, 2020), which was translated into Korean (Narumbooks, 2021) and received CHOICE’s awards for Outstanding Academic Title on China and Outstanding Academic Title in Work and Labour in 2022.
+She served as vice-president (2018–23) of the International Sociological Association’s Research Committee of Labour Movements.
+She researches labour politics in Hong Kong and mainland China.

 Dorothy J. Solinger’s latest book, Poverty and Pacification: The Chinese State Abandons the Old Working Class (Rowman & Littlefield, 2022), is dedicated to ‘all of those whose lives were wrenched’ in globalising China.
 Solinger is passionate about working people, including rural migrants and laid-off urban workers, as reflected in her decades-long commitment to activism and […]